#1) What is the difference between the Kamikaze Black, Platinum and Elite tips?

 The Elite tip is constructed from 9 layers like the black tip.
 The Elite tip gets its color from a bleaching process, vs a dye process.
 There is minimal dye color saturation with the Elite tips, so the result is a more pure based leather pig skin.
-The hit and feel will be more similar to the brown tip.
+The hit and feel will be more similar to the Platinum tip.
 The Elite tip has a third black layer as an indicator to help you determine when it’s time to change the tip.
-When professionally installed with a lathe, The Black, Brown and Elite tips offer extreme performance and playability.
+When professionally installed with a lathe, The Black, Platinum and Elite tips offer extreme performance and playability.

 Now all you need is to determine what tip you like….